simonholmes001/ramachandran/README.md

 - Calculates the phi (`phi_angles.py`) & psi angles (`psi_angles>py`), in radians, for each residue for each protein, saving the outputs as pickle objects
 - [TO DO] Prepares a statistical analysis, for each amino acid, of the distribution of phi & psi angles found in the collection of proteins found in the PDB

+### Unit Testing

+The repo was tested on PDB entry 1a11 & test data is available in the `/tests/` folder.
+Phi & psi angles were compared to angles from here: https://stackoverflow.com/questions/25355401/getting-all-dihedral-angles-in-pymol

 ## <a name="background"></a> Further Background Elements